Citrix Virtual Apps and Desktops

 Domain credentials

-Select Enter credentials and enter credentials of an administrator with permission to perform account operations in the target Active Directory domain.
+Select Enter credentials and enter the credentials of an administrator with permission to perform account operations in the target Active Directory domain.

 Use the Check name option to check whether the user name is valid or unique.
 The option is useful, for example, when: